 Options for Getting Paid

-- If the debtor has personal property that has value, the court may give you a lien against this property.
-The lien must be paid off when the property is sold.
+Property Lien.
+If the debtor has personal property that has value, the court may give you a lien against this property.
+If the debtor owns a house, you may be able to get a real estate lien against the property.
+Unfortunately, you can't get your money until the property is sold.
 If you wait long enough, you will get your money when the property is sold.

-- You can contact the other party and discuss payment, including payment terms.
+Discuss with the Debtor.
+You can contact the other party and discuss payment, including payment terms.
+Sometimes this works out.

 Collecting a Judgment in Your State